-Routine Arguments Returns Function

-Constructor Input stream/file Output stream/file creates a new compilation engine with the given input and output.
-The next method called must be compileClass().

-CompileClass compiles a complete class.

-CompileClassVarDec compiles a static declaration or a field declaration.

-CompileSubroutine compiles a complete method, function, or constructor.

-compileParameterList compiles a (possibly empty) parameter list, not including the enclosing "()".

-compileVarDec compiles a var declaration.

-compileStatements compiles a sequence of statements, not including the enclosing "{}".

-compileDo Compiles a do statement

-compileLet Compiles a let statement

-compileWhile Compiles a while statement

-compileReturn compiles a return statement.

-compileIf compiles an if statement, possibly with a trailing else clause.

-CompileExpression compiles an expression.
+- □ CompilationEngine (JackTokenizer input, Writer output): creates a new compilation engine with the given input and output.
+The next method called must be compileClass(). - □ Void compileClass(): compiles a complete class. - □ Void compileClassVarDec(): compiles a static declaration or a field declaration. - U Void compileSubroutine(): compiles a complete method, function, or constructor. - □ Void compileParamList(): compiles a (possibly empty) parameter list, not including the enclosing "()". - □ Void compileSubroutineBody(): compiles the body of a subroutine, including the enclosing "{}". - □ Void compileVarDeclaration(): compiles a var declaration. - □ (Statement Compilation) - □ Void compileStatements(): compiles a sequence of statements, not including the enclosing "{}". - □ Void compileDo(): compiles a do statement. - □ Void compeleLet(): compiles a let statement (where the LHS may also be an array element). - □ Void compileWhile(): compiles a while statement. - □ Void compileReturn(): compiles a return statement. - □ Void compileIf(): compiles an if statement, possibly with a trailing else clause.